Frequently Asked Questions

 Elizabeth Fraser was the only woman-identified person in Cocteau Twins.
 Some people mistakenly assume that “Robin” is a woman’s name or suppose that there must be more than one woman singing because of Elizabeth’s multi-octave vocal range and talent for multi-tracking her voice.
 She usually recorded several different vocal tracks per song and, when the song was mixed and mastered, it sounded like there was more than one person singing, but it’s actually all Liz.
 Her dynamic vocal range and style can easily fool the first-time listener.
 Fans may be intrigued to learn, however, that when the band first formed, there were two women singers—Elizabeth and her friend Carol.
 Carol soon dropped out.

-The only other singers to ever appear on Cocteau Twins’ records were Gordon Sharpe of Cindytalk, on the Peel Session recordings of “Dear Heart” and “Hazel,” and Faye Wong (Wangfei), a Chinese pop star who appeared on the Asian edition of Milk & Kisses singing “Serpentskirt” with Elizabeth’s backing vocals intact.
-(Wong also recorded cover versions of “Rilkean Heart,” “Bluebeard,” and “Know Who You Are At Every Age,” as well as the song, “Amusement Park,” which was written by Robin and Simon.)
+The only other singers to ever appear on Cocteau Twins’ records were Gordon Sharp (AKA Cindy Sharp) of Cindytalk, on the Peel Session recordings of “Dear Heart” and “Hazel,” and Faye Wong (Wangfei), a Chinese pop star who appeared on the Asian edition of Milk & Kisses singing “Serpentskirt” with Elizabeth’s backing vocals intact.
+(Wong also recorded cover versions of “Rilkean Heart,” “Bluebeard,” “Know Who You Are At Every Age,” and “Tranquil Eye,” as well as the song, “Amusement Park,” which was written by Robin and Simon.)

 Where can I purchase Cocteau Twins merchandise/signed merchandise?